 Around the Golden Circle, we visited Þingvellir National Park (which lies in a rift valley marking the boundary between the Eurasian and North American tectonic plate), witnessed a gushing geyser hurl boiling water up to 70 metres in the air and felt the cold spray of the roaring Gullfoss waterfalls before darkness fell at 4pm.

-Note: If you’re travelling in winter, it’s advisable to plan days well and to research the times the sunrises and sets.
+Side note: If you’re travelling in winter, plan days well and research times the sunrises and sets before heading out to explore.
 Unfortunately, most of the sites along the Ring Road couldn’t be appreciated due to the lack of daylight.

 Day 3: Vík to Höfn—Hikes, Glacier Lakes & Langoustine Soup